idevgames/uDevGames.com/README.md

 Unless you know better ones.

+- `app` has a some javascript and css, which gets handled by Brunch to create the files that get served to your web browser.
+You can see Brunch's config at `brunch-config.js`.
 - `src/models` has a bunch of Rust structs that try to abstract over raw Diesel SQL calls.
 In general the business logic of interacting with the database and obeying related constraints is here.